shridharpoman/Pull_request/README.md

 Then add the csv file of Authors like aut.csv,(keep in the same folder of our code ie. pr.py)

-Then run the python script as python # python ./pr.py organisation/repo ie
+Then run the python script as python # python ./pr.py organisation/repo fromdate todate ie
-# python ./pr.py facebook/react
+# python ./pr.py facebook/react 2018-09-04 2019-09-04